OpenF2/F2/README.md

-# An open web framework for the financial services industry.
+# F2 - Version 2 work-in-progress branch

 <img src="https://secure.gravatar.com/avatar/4a9321787652abeea63089c8fdf0face?s=125" align="right">

-F2 is an open and free web _integration framework_ designed to help the financial services community develop custom web and mobile applications.
-These solutions can combine the best tools and content from multiple parties into one, privately-labeled, seamlessly integrated front-end.
+For information on Version 2 development, [browse to the wiki](https://github.com/OpenF2/F2/wiki/Roadmap#f2-v2-discussion).

-F2 is currently maintained by [Markit On Demand](http://www.markitondemand.com).
+While there's a [long list of contributors](https://github.com/OpenF2/F2/graphs/contributors), the core maintainers of F2 are at [Markit On Demand](http://www.markitondemand.com).
 Visit [OpenF2.org](http://www.openf2.org) for more information, follow [@OpenF2](http://twitter.com/OpenF2) on Twitter and subscribe to the [F2 blog](http://blog.openf2.org).

-## Get Started
+## Get Started Contributing

 Be sure you have cloned this repository and have [Node.js](http://nodejs.org/) installed, then run the following command from the project root directory:

 `$> npm install`

+This command will install the [Grunt CLI](http://gruntjs.com/getting-started#installing-the-cli) and, using [bower](http://bower.io/), all packages needed to work on F2.
+Depending on your configuration, you may need to be an admin to install some of these Node packages.
+Additionally, some packages may need to be [installed globally](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation/) using the `-g` switch.
+If the installation fails due to permissions, use `sudo`.

 ## Copyright and License